wtsi-hpag/scanPAV/README.md

 #### Run:

-           $ /full/path/to/scanPAV -nodes <nodes> -align <aligner> -score <sw-score> <presence.fasta> <absence.fasta>
+           $ /full/path/to/scanPAV -nodes <nodes> -align <aligner> -score <sw-score> </full/path/to/assembly_1.fasta> </full/path/to/assembly_2.fasta> <pavs_present_in_assembly_1.fasta>

            where:
+	          /full/path/to/assembly_1.fasta: full path to the assembly file to be considered as "presence-assembly" /full/path/to/assembly_2.fasta:  full path to the assembly file to be considered as "absence-assembly" pavs_present_in_assembly_1.fasta:   output name for the pav sequences.
+	     		These are the PAVs present in assembly_1.fasta, but absent in assembly_2.fasta

+	   parameters:
              nodes:    number of CPUs requested  [ default = 30 ]
              sw-score: smith-waterman alignment score [ default = 550 ]
              aligner:  sequence aligner: bwa or smalt [ default = bwa ]

+Please notice that scanPAV technically only finds sequences present in assembly_1.fasta that are 'absent' in assembly_2.fasta.
+To find the sequences that are absent in assembly_1.fasta but present in assembly_2.fasta, scanPAV has to be re-run inverting assembly_1.fasta and assembly_2.fasta:

+	   $ /full/path/to/scanPAV -nodes <nodes> -align <aligner> -score <sw-score> </full/path/to/assembly_2.fasta> </full/path/to/assembly_1.fasta> <pavs_absent_in_assembly_1.fasta>

+	   	where:
+		   pavs_absent_in_assembly_1.fasta:  output name for the pav sequences.
+			These are the PAVs absent in assembly_1.fasta, but present in assembly_2.fasta

 #### Results
-The PAV sequences will be in the file presence_absence.fasta in your working directory.
+The PAV sequences will be in the file pavs_present_in_assembly_1.fasta in your working directory.
+If you also run the scanPAV pipeline with assembly_1.fasta and assembly_2.fasta in reverse order, then you'll find also the file  pavs_absent_in_assembly_1.fasta in your working directory.

-#### Some Notes:
+#### Some Notes on the aligners:
-           1. you need to give the full path of the scanPAV input files or the files are in your working directory;
-           2. presence_assembly.fasta and absence_assembly.fasta should be in your working directory;
-           3. presence_assembly.fasta and absence_assembly.fasta are in full path.
-           4. If you use bwa, you need to check if the binary versin provided in the package works:
+           1. If you use bwa, you need to check if the binary versin provided in the package works:

                     $ /full/path/to/scanPAV/scanPAV-bin/bwa
               This should print out the bwa help information.
 If this gives you error messages, please link your own bwa installation to /full/path/to/scanPAV/scanPAV-bin/bwa :
                     $ ln -sf /full/path/to/my/own/bwa  /full/path/to/scanPAV/scanPAV-bin/bwa

-           5. The default aligner is bwa, but you also have the chance to use smalt, which is faster;
+           2. The default aligner is bwa, but you also have the chance to use smalt, which is faster;
-           6. Results from smalt and bwa are relatively consistent, but some small differences are to be expected due to different aligner sensitivities and internal parameters.
+           3. Results from smalt and bwa are relatively consistent, but some small differences are to be expected due to different aligner sensitivities and internal parameters.